 The election process begins with an existing Committer on the same Project nominating the Contributor.
 The Project’s Committers will vote for a period of no less than one week.
 If there are at least three (3) positive votes and no negative votes within the voting period, the Contributor is recommended to the Project’s PMC for commit privileges.
 If there are three (3) or fewer Committers on the Project, a unanimous positive vote of all Committers is substituted.
 If the PMC approves, and the Contributor signs the appropriate Committer legal agreements established by the EMO (wherein, at the very least, the Developer agrees to abide by the Eclipse Intellectual Property Policy), the Contributor becomes a Committer and is given write access to the source code for that Project.

 At times, Committers may become inactive for a variety of reasons.
 The decision making process of the Project relies on active Committers who respond to discussions and vote in a constructive and timely manner.
 The Project Leads are responsible for ensuring the smooth operation of the Project.
-A Committer who is disruptive, does not participate actively, or has been inactive for an extended period may have his or her commit status revoked by the Project Leads.
+A Committer who is disruptive, does not participate actively, or has been inactive for an extended period may have his or her commit status revoked by the unanimous consent of the Project Leads.
 Unless otherwise specified, "an extended period" is defined as "no activity for more than six months".

 Active participation in the user communication channels and the appropriate Developer mailing lists is a responsibility of all Committers, and is critical to the success of the Project.
 Committers are required to monitor and contribute to the user communication channels.